JuliaSmoothOptimizers/Krylov.jl/paper/paper.md

 gauss_newton(F, JF, x₀)
 ```

-Our second example concerns the solution of a complex Hermitian linear system from the SuiteSparse Matrix Collection with an incomplete Cholesky preconditioner on GPU.
+Our second example concerns the solution of a complex Hermitian linear system from the SuiteSparse Matrix Collection with an incomplete Cholesky factorization preconditioner on GPU.
 The preconditioner $P$ is implemented as an in-place linear operator that performs the forward and backward sweeps with the Cholesky factor to model $P^{-1}$.
 Because the system matrix is Hermitian and positive definite, we use the conjugate gradient method.
 However, other methods for Hermitian systems could be used, including \textsc{Symmlq}, \textsc{Cr} and \textsc{Minres}.